keiranseth/sonicstream-digital/workplace_scenario_overview/overview.md

 ## 🧭 Project Background:

+> _Note_: I expanded to include the entire time frame possible, with insights highlighting the recent year of 2025.

-The **Chief Marketing Officer (CMO)** has requested a **Monthly Customer & Sales Insights Report** for June.
+The **Chief Marketing Officer (CMO)** has requested a **Monthly Customer & Sales Insights Report** for ~~June~~ the entire duration of the company, with emphasis on the entire year of 2025.
 The Marketing and Product teams want to better understand:

 -   Who are our most valuable customers?
 -   What music genres or artists are trending in each region?